wpswings/subscriptions-for-woocommerce/README.txt

 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-subs-home&utm_medium=subs-org-page&utm_campaign=official).
 * New: Minor Bug fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 1.3.0 – Released on 07 January 2022 =

 * Fix: Prevent guest users to place an order if it has a subscription product.
 * Fix: WooEpay payment gateway compatibility
-* Fix: Compatibility with latest WP and WC
+* Fix: Compatibility with the latest WP and WC
 * Fix: Other minor bugs in the plug-in

 = 1.2.0 - Released on 30 November 2021 =